Blogโ†’๐Ÿ’• Dating Tips

 Take your main photo at arm's length plus one step back.
 This creates the optimal 3.5-foot distance that maximizes facial recognition while showing enough context.

 Social photos in the third position serve a specific psychological function that most users misunderstand.
-Research by Dr. Dan McAdams at Northwestern University found that social context photos increase perceived trustworthiness by 34% and social status by 41%.
-However, the social photo must show you clearly interacting with others, not just standing next to them.
-Group photos where you're actively engaged in conversation or activity outperformed static group shots by 67%.
+Cross-cultural perception studies on social-context cues find that photos showing the subject engaged with others tend to add a perceived-trustworthiness layer to the prior aesthetic read.
+The social photo must show you clearly interacting with others, not just standing next to them.
+Group photos where you're actively engaged in conversation or activity tend to outperform static group shots.
 The key is demonstrating social proof while maintaining your role as the clear focal point of the image.

 Research says